Gordon Ellis-Brown Painting

 Land.
 Ocean.
 Space.

-Gordon Ellis-Brown’s practice oscillates between social and environmental concerns ranging from ancient history, mythology and ritual to pop-culture, sustainability and space science; interests he credits to growing up in a seaside hotel in the 1960s and 70s, as well as childhood memories of American Westerns, the Apollo space missions and the unworldliness of television tropes broadcasting alien visitations.
+Gordon Ellis-Brown is a contemporary artist based in the United Kingdom, whose practice oscillates between social and environmental concerns covering ancient history, mythology and ritual, to pop-culture, space science and conservation.
+Growing up in a seaside hotel in the 1960s and 70s, his childhood memories were forged from American westerns, the Apollo space missions, revolutionary music and the unworldliness of television tropes broadcasting alien visitations.
+These early years immersed in influential images and sounds triggered a lifelong quest to create art which uncovers something beyond what we already see, expressing the inexpressible.

-Working with a range of media including paint, raw and metallic pigments, original photography, found imagery, collage, resin and traditional print processes, Ellis-Brown composes rigorously constructed compositions spontaneously and intuitively, often recalling the aesthetic of advertising or product design.
+Working with original and found photography, paint, raw and metallic pigments, collage and traditional print processes, Ellis-Brown composes rigorously constructed compositions intuitively and with deep consideration, often recalling the aesthetic of advertising or product design.
+Ellis-Brown draws on his graphic design roots, pushing the limits of photography and iconic imagery, experimenting with immersive colour and reconnecting with the lost language of ancient symbolism.

 Gordon Ellis-Brown’s practice includes private, public and corporate commissions.

-SELECTED EXHIBITIONS & AWARDS
+EXHIBITIONS & AWARDS

 • 'Rapture', Regency Town House, Brighton, 2023